-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - The Galaxy Trust uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - The Galaxy Trust recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022 and EYFS 2021 The Galaxy Trust has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - O Internal sanctions and/or support will be implemented as appropriate. o Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - The Golden Thread Alliance uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - O All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - The Golden Thread Alliance recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2022 and EYFS 2021 The Golden Thread Alliance has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
 These policies can be found in the Resource section of MyConcern and on school websites.